 How the Internet Stalker Starts the Chase

 It started on an internet social network site.
 An articulate man with a charming style became acquainted with her through seemingly harmless comments concerning similar interests.
 The correspondence was light, at first, and she enjoyed what she thought was innocent, animated conversation.
-And, in fact, it was.
-But soon his comments began to become more personal with compliments about her picture, how pretty she was, and finally the question: Would it be okay if they talked on their personal emails?
-At his point she saw it was becoming more personal.
+But soon his comments began to become more personal with compliments about her picture, how pretty she was, and finally the question: Would it be okay if they talked via email?
+At his point, she saw it was becoming more personal.
 She was flattered and curious about the man and wanted more communication with him.
 Her life had become complacent and she longed for acknowledgement.
-This was a perfect setup for a stirring, pre-planned con job.
+This was a perfect setup for a con job.

 The Con Artist Will Lure With Flattery

 They began sharing long emails, then chatting on another social networking site.
 In a matter of days, the conversation turned.
 He began making direct statements to her about the possibility of a relationship.
 He pulled at the core of her emotions and she became like a teenager, longing for his messages and fantasizing about a relationship with him.
 He told her how he longed for & admired her.
 She was consumed with feelings she hadn’t had in many years, yet at the same time, guilt & anger that she would allow herself to be taken in by this man she barely knew.
 But he began to reveal an understanding of her innermost thoughts that coincided exactly with her present situation.
 How could he know these things?
 She was smitten and felt that this was a man who truly understood her needs & longing for affection.